University of New Hampshire-Main Campus ROI Analysis

 ROI Analysis

 The University of New Hampshire-Main Campus has an in-state tuition of $19,112.
 One year after graduation, alumni earn a median of $48,645.
-Five years after graduation, earnings increase to $53,671, and ten years after graduation, earnings reach $66,479.
+Five years after graduation, the median earnings increase to $53,671, and after ten years, the median earnings are $66,479.
 The median debt for graduates is $26,814, and 57.7% of students receive financial aid.

 Generated from College Scorecard & IPEDS data